-Prior to joining The Advocates, Michele was in private immigration practice, and served as a judicial law clerk for the Executive Office for Immigration Review in Arizona and Nevada.
+Prior to joining The Advocates, McKenzie was in private immigration practice, and served as a judicial law clerk for the Executive Office for Immigration Review in Arizona and Nevada.
 She received her J.D. cum laude from the University of Minnesota Law School and her B.A. cum laude from Macalester College.

 Asking the Right Questions: A Human Rights Approach to Ending Trafficking and Exploitation in the Workplace.
 Minneapolis, MN: The Advocates for Human Rights, 2016.